- Swiss testing laboratory

 Do you have a product that needs testing?

-Test Methodology
+Test methodology

-- The containers are loaded into a launderometer and rotated under controlled temperature and time.
-This accelerated process is designed to simulate the effect of five home launderings in a single test.
+- This process is designed to replicate the effect of five home launderings in a single test.

 - After washing, the samples are rinsed, dried, and then evaluated for color change and staining using standardized gray scales.

-- The results are compared against control to determine how much the fabric has faded or stained.
+- The test results are compared against control to determine how much the fabric has faded or stained.

 Importance